felixerdy/Geosoftware-II/doc.md

 #### How to publish a paper

   Publications need to be submitted as LaTeX files.
-Optionally, additional files like images or spatial/temporal data can be included    using the second file selector.
+Optionally, additional files like images or spatial/temporal data can be included using the second file chooser.
-  Spatial Data will be visualized with Leaflet, Time series data with Flot.
+  Spatial data will be visualized with Leaflet, Time series data with Flot.

 ###### Include temporal/spatial data for visualization
   - Supported file formats are TIFF, JSON and Rdata (only sp, zoo or xts objects)